Strichartz estimates without loss on manifolds with hyperbolic trapped geodesics: Asymptotically Euclidean (or conic) manifolds with filamentary hyperbolic trapped set

 Let us denote by $\pi: T^*M\to M$ the projection on the base, and let $d = \dim M$.

 The geodesic flow is said to be hyperbolic on $U\subset S^*M$ if for all $m \in U$, the tangent space at $m$ splits into flow, unstable and stable subspaces such that

-for some uniform $\la>0$; here the norm can be taken with respect to the Sasaki metric on the cotangent bundle \ah{Do we want to say more about the norm?}.
+for some uniform $\la>0$; here the norm can be taken with respect to the Sasaki metric on the cotangent bundle (see \cite{Paternain}, Definition 1.17).
 This is true in particular for $U=S^*M$ if $M$ is a complete manifold with negative sectional curvatures contained in an interval $[-k_1,-k_0]$ for some $k_i>0$, see for instance \cite[Th.
 3.9.1]{Klin}.

 We define the unstable Jacobian $J^u_t(m)$ and the weak unstable Jacobian $J^{wu}_t(m)$ for the flow $\Phi^t$ at the point $m$ to be

 where the volume form on $d$ dimensional subspaces of $T(T^*M)$ is induced by the Sasaki metric.
 It follows from (iii) of \eqref{splitting} that $J^u_t(m), J^{wu}_t(m) \leq e^{-\lambda t}$ for $t > 0$.